 Variables:

-• CP is the cost pool in total ($)
+• CP is the total cost in the cost pool for an activity ($)

-To calculate Activity-Based Costing, divide the cost pool total by the cost driver.
+To calculate an activity rate for a cost pool in an ABC system, divide the cost pool total by the total cost driver units.

-The following steps outline how to calculate the Activity-Based Costing.
+The following steps outline how to calculate the activity rate used in Activity-Based Costing.

-1. First, determine the cost pool in total ($).
+1. First, determine the total cost pool ($) for the activity (for example, total setup costs).

-3. Next, gather the formula from above = ABC = CP / CD.
+3. Next, use the formula from above: Rate = CP / CD.

 5. After inserting the variables and calculating the result, check your answer with the calculator above.